rue-aubrey/datastories/designcritique.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11833797"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Feedback on Revised Draft
-Reviewer: Ibrahim.
-He's a student in this class with me.
+Reviewer C. He's a student in this class with me.

-*KEY TAKEAWAY:*
+This reviewer misunderstood the topic to be more about custody.
+From what I understand, he thought that the "Caregiver Status of Parents Upon Arrest" was about *assignment* upon arest of parents.
+He mentioned caregiver status being "awarded" more to women than to men.
+However, the data is about caregiver status *prior* to arrest, so maybe I should change the wording.

+He found "No Children Under 18," confusing, so changing it from "Children Over 18" did not seem to help.

+*KEY TAKEAWAY:* Remove "Children Under 18" to focus solely on Parents with Minor Children.
+Clarify wording.

 ## Final  Draft
-This graph removes "Children Over 18" from consideration and focuses solely on parents with minor children at time of arrest.
-This data can be displayed in the original Revised Draft, but this layout  could be helpful if we just want to highlight the outcomes of incarceration for this subgroup.
+This graph removes "Children Over 18"/"No Children Under 18" from consideration and focuses solely on parents with minor children at time of arrest.
+This data highlights the situations faced by minor children when their parents are arrested, ignoring children who are adults.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11834166"><script src="https://public.flourish.studio/resources/embed.js"></script></div>